Jump to content

 Arts and Disability Connect includes Mentoring, Training, New Work, and Research and Reflection awards for individual artists with disabilities.

-Arts and Disability Connect Round Two
+Arts and Disability Connect Round Two 2024 is now closed.

 The Arts and Disability Connect scheme is designed to support artists with disabilities to be ambitious, to develop their practice and to connect with arts organisations and arts professionals in the Republic of Ireland.